SmartPracticeschool/SBSPS-Challenge-1029-AI-powered-Public-Transport-Management-System/WRITER.md

 ## Problem Statement
 - To create a system to monitor and generate report about active commuters in running buses at any point of time
 - To make accurate estimates about probable timetable on the basis of previously occupied running time data
-- To compensate for unforseen changes in schedule eg. due to festival, national holidays or civil protests
+- To compensate for unforeseen changes in schedule eg. due to festival, national holidays or civil protests

 ## Prerequisite
 - Machine Learning tools